 Looking for things to do in Las Vegas?
 Whether you’re here for a shotgun wedding, a wild weekend or a family trip, we’ve got you covered.
-From major Las Vegas attractions to the best Las Vegas shows and the best restaurants to eat when you need to refuel, Sin City is full of amazing make-your-mouth-drop happenings.
-Go on and explore the Strip and well beyond and never be stuck for things to do in Las Vegas.
+From major Las Vegas attractions to the best Las Vegas shows and the best Las Vegas restaurants to eat when you need to refuel, Sin City is full of amazing make-your-mouth-drop happenings.
+So go on and explore the city both on and off the Strip when tackling the very best things to do in Las Vegas.

 Best things to do in Las Vegas

-With one foot in the past and one in the future, the nearly 50-year-old Caesars Palace remains an icon of classic Sin City decadence.
-Caesars is one of the last old-school properties remaining, and few Las Vegas casinos can match it for atmosphere.
+With one foot in the past and one in the future, the 50-year-old Caesars Palace remains an icon of Sin City decadence.
+Caesars is one of the last old-school properties remaining, and few Las Vegas casinos can match it in atmosphere.
 But before you hit the table games, poker room or baccarat pit, mug up on the subject.
-The Gamblers General Store in Downtown Vegas has a library of “how to” gaming books, as well as gifts.
-If poker’s your game, head to the Bellagio, where you might see some of the world’s top players in action, or Downtown’s legendary Golden Nugget where you can match your skills with anonymous, grizzled veterans who look like they haven’t left their seat at the table in decades.
-If you’d rather stick to slots or video poker, head to the Palms, where the payouts are above average, or the off-Strip Gold Coast or Circus Circus, both of which offer great people-watching opportunities and glimpses of Vegas’ vintage past.
+The Gamblers General Store in Downtown Vegas has a library of “how to” gaming books as well as gifts.
+If poker’s your game, head to the Bellagio, where you might see some of the world’s top players in action, or Downtown’s legendary Golden Nugget, where you can match your skills with anonymous, grizzled veterans who look like they haven’t left their seat at the table in decades.
+If you’d rather stick to slots or video poker, head to the Palms, where the payouts are above average, or the off-Strip Gold Coast or Circus Circus, both of which offer glimpses into Vegas’ vintage past.

-Many of the more preposterously themed hotels in Vegas pay homage to notable locales around the world that would seem tacky anywhere else than here.
+Many of the more preposterously themed hotels in Vegas pay homage to notable locales around the world that would seem tacky anywhere else.
 You want Paris and the Eiffel Tower?
 Try Paris Las Vegas.
 Venice?
 There are gondolas and a St. Mark’s Square at the Venetian.
-Head to Bellagio for a replica of Italy’s Lake Como.
+Head to Bellagio for an erupting replica of Italy’s Lake Como.
 The Big Apple?
-New York New York has the Statue of Liberty, the Empire State Building, Central Park and much, much more.
+New York-New York has a Statue of Liberty so convincing it once ended up on a stamp by mistake.
+Even Detroit gets a themed casino, courtesy of Fremont Street’s the D, where you can grab a hot dog at American Coney Island or coffee from Michigan landmark Zingerman’s.
 Such is the magic of Las Vegas.

 Get hot and steamy in a spa